 It wasn’t like sucking your own finger.
 When it’s one of yours, you feel it from both ends, and you know that that’s you that you’ve got in your mouth.
 This, however, was not my finger.
 I was aware of it, and it was connected to me; I could even get it to move a certain way, up to a point, by shifting the muscles of my palm to tell it what I was doing, like how I’d curled my hand to keep Will from noticing it.
 But this finger I knew wasn’t one of mine.
 I was licking someone else’s finger, and someone or something—either the finger, or Berlinger remotely wherever he might be—was even now feeling the rough brush of my tongue and the press of my lips around its warm, dexterous length.

-Unsurprisingly the finger seemed to revel in the experience, wriggling happily against my tough as I relieved it of the yummy burger discharge coating its smooth, uncallused skin, and my cock unfurled fully in my briefs, straightening out and stiffening against my hip as my mouth and finger enjoyed this strangely intimate moment.
+Unsurprisingly the finger seemed to revel in the experience, wriggling happily against my tongue as I relieved it of the yummy burger discharge coating its smooth, uncallused skin, and my cock unfurled fully in my briefs, straightening out and stiffening against my hip as my mouth and finger enjoyed this strangely intimate moment.
 I lingered an extra second or two, then, oddly flushed and with my pulse slightly elevated, I pulled the finger out and moved on to the middle finger I’d actually been born with.
 As I sucked that fingertip clean, the guest finger brushed its back appreciatively against my bristly chin.
 I just kept going, moving on to the remaining fingers and pretending all that hadn’t just happened, and that I’d been turned on as fuck by it.

 I polished off my meal in a fairly methodical manner, determined not to deviate from my customary process of manual nomming.
 The juiciness of the burger and the saltiness of the fries meant a few more repetitions of the finger-licking gauntlet, and each time, as I got to my guest finger, we were both a little more into it.
 By the time my plate was clear I was rock hard and in urgent need of a stroke, my condition not having been helped in the slightest by my blushing awareness that the hand I usually jacked off with was the one that was currently causing me all the trouble.
 It had been a while, too, at least a week.
 I actually wasn’t sure—which probably meant it had been longer.